-If you are thinking about what you want to study in college and you’re considering psychology as a major, you might be wondering about what kind of jobs you can get with a psychology degree.
-You’ll need a doctoral degree if you’re interested in becoming a psychologist.
-And in most states in the U.S., a master’s degree is required to become a therapist or a counselor.
-This article is focused on psychology degree jobs for those who earn a bachelor’s degree in psychology.
+If you’re thinking about what to study in college, you might wonder what jobs you can get with a Psychology degree.
+You’ll need a doctorate if you’re interested in becoming a psychologist.
+Most states in the U.S. require a Master’s degree to become a therapist or a counselor.
+However, this article focuses on available jobs for those who earn a Bachelor’s in Psychology.

-No matter what your ultimate career goal may be, earning a bachelor’s degree in psychology is an essential first step in the study of human behavior and mental health.
-As a psychology student, you will build a deeper understanding of human development, cognition, behavior and emotions.
-In addition, you will learn how to research, accumulate, analyze and apply information while utilizing the principles and methods of psychology as a scientific discipline.
+Regardless of your career goals, earning a Bachelor’s degree in Psychology is as essential step in understanding human behavior and mental health.
+As a student, you will build a deep understanding of human development, cognition, behavior and emotions.
+In addition, you will learn to research, analyze and apply information using scientific principles and methods.

-You’ll also have the opportunity to develop both “soft” and “hard” skills that are highly valued by employers.
-Soft skills are nontechnical, interpersonal skills related to how you work and interact with others.
-Hard skills are learned abilities or aptitudes that are easy to quantify.
+You’ll also develop “soft” and “hard” skills that employers highly value.
+Soft skills are non-technical, interpersonal skills related to working and interacting with others.
+Hard skills are abilities or aptitudes that are easy to quantify.

-Many of the skills you’ll acquire as a psychology student are “resilient skills” that consistently remain in demand regardless of the status of the job market or economy.
-Communication, leadership, problem-solving, teamwork and critical thinking are examples of resilient skills.
-According to the American Psychological Association, psychology students also develop other transferable cognitive, social and technological skills including creativity, information management, adaptability, integrity, collaboration and computer competency.
+Psychology students develop “resilient skills” which are in demand regardless of the job market or economy.
+Examples of resilient skills are communication, leadership, problem-solving, teamwork and critical thinking.
+According to the American Psychological Association, psychology students develop other transferable cognitive, social and technological skills, including creativity, information management, adaptability, integrity, collaboration and computer competency.

-Psychology degree curriculum typically covers a wide range of subject matters such as statistics, psychological research, academic writing, interpersonal communication, ethics and data analysis.
-The diversity of the skills and knowledge a psychology education delivers means that psychology degree holders are well positioned to find meaningful work in numerous fields like human resources, public affairs, marketing, education, business, communications and healthcare.
+A Psychology curriculum covers a wide range of subjects such as statistics, psychological research, academic writing, interpersonal communication, ethics and data analysis.
+The diversity of the skills and knowledge a psychology education delivers means that psychology degree holders often find meaningful work in numerous fields like human resources, public affairs, marketing, education, business, communications and health care.

 —American Psychological Association, “Careers in Psychology“

-Psychology degree jobs and career opportunities for those who hold a bachelor’s degree are plentiful and exist in numerous fields, some of which are outlined below.
+Psychology degree jobs and career opportunities for those with a bachelor’s degree are plentiful and exist in numerous fields, as outlined below.

-Advertising is, on a deep level, all about understanding human behavior and persuading people to perform a certain action or buy a specific product.
+Advertising is about understanding human behavior and persuading people to perform an action or buy a product.
 The creative, analytical, writing and research skills psychology students gain all come into play in this field.
-There are numerous options for psychology degree jobs in advertising such as copywriter, advertising sales representative, advertising manager, production coordinator, media planner and account manager.
+There are numerous options for psychology degree jobs in advertising, such as copywriter, sales representative, advertising manager, production coordinator, media planner and account manager.

 In addition to studying individual behavior, psychology degree students also learn about industrial or organizational psychology, which gives them the tools to understand and manage workplace dynamics.
-The problem-solving and information management abilities a psychology degree imparts are also beneficial when it comes to the strategy and planning of operational processes in a business environment.
-Business management psychology degree careers span numerous industries and include positions such as project manager, business analyst, general manager, administrative coordinator and operations manager.
+A psychology student’s problem-solving and information management abilities also benefit the strategy and planning of operational processes in a business environment.
+Business management- psychology degree careers include project manager, business analyst, general manager, administrative coordinator and operations manager.

-The prediction of consumer behavior, data analysis, mathematical abilities and negotiation skills are central to the role of a buyer, which is focused on purchasing products or services for an organization or company.
-Undergraduate psychology degree students develop capabilities relevant to all of these tasks, making them strong contenders for buying positions such as procurement administrator, purchasing agent, associate buyer, purchasing manager, merchandise coordinator and merchant.
+Buyers focus on purchasing products or services for an organization.
+They must predict consumer behavior and possess data analysis, and mathematical and negotiation skills.
+Psychology degree students develop capabilities relevant to these tasks.
+Psychology graduates are strong contenders for buying positions such as purchasing agent, associate buyer, purchasing manager, merchandise coordinator and merchant.

-By studying the way human beings think and behave, psychology students develop the ability to read people and understand their motivations.
-This, coupled with their well-developed communication skills, makes psychology majors an ideal fit for the field of fundraising.
-If you have a bachelor’s degree in psych and you care deeply about social issues and charitable causes, fundraising positions such as manager of donor engagement, development coordinator, major gifts officer, alumni relations specialist, and global corporate giving manager could be suitable career opportunities for you.
+By studying how human beings think and behave, psychology students develop the ability to read people and understand their motivations.
+Along with their well-developed communication skills, this understanding makes psychology majors an ideal fit for the fundraising field.
+Positions such as donor engagement manager, development coordinator, major gifts officer and global corporate giving manager are potential career options.

-Students studying psychology learn how to conduct scientific research, which helps to prepare them not only for advanced academic pursuits but also for many potential career avenues in the field of marketing.
-Psychology majors can use their understanding of research design, data analysis and interpretation, technology, written communication and human behavior to succeed in positions such as market research analyst, marketing associate, social media manager, marketing writer, digital marketing specialist, business development associate and brand manager.
+Students studying psychology learn how to conduct scientific research.
+Research skills help prepare them for advanced academic pursuits and many potential career avenues in marketing.
+Psychology majors use their understanding of research design, data analysis, technology, communication and human behavior to succeed professionally.
+Jobs psychology students are positioned for include research analyst, marketing associate, social media manager, digital marketing specialist and brand manager.

-Many nuances of the human experience are explored when studying psychology at a college level, some of which relate to practices and concepts in the field of public relations.
-Specifically: relationship building; verbal and written communication; an understanding of perception and image; and the ability to connect to, and influence, others.
-Public relations jobs that make use of psychology degree-related skills and knowledge include communications and PR manager, public relations representative, account manager, publicist and community relations representative.
+Psychology students explore many nuances of the human experience, some of which relate to practices and concepts in public relations.
+Specifically, relationship building, communication and image perception skills, and the ability to connect with others.
+Psychology degree jobs in public relations include communications manager, public relations representative, account manager, publicist and community relations representative.

-If you earn a bachelor’s degree in psychology, you will qualify for numerous entry-level sales positions right out of college.
-Many psychology degree majors possess the ability to gauge consumer preferences, as well the requisite skills to communicate effectively and deliver messaging that will convince people to buy a service or a product.
-Some of the many sales jobs psychology graduates can pursue in different industries include outside sales representative, sales support specialist, sales advisor, sales and marketing associate, sales development representative and sales manager.
+Earning a Bachelor’s degree in Psychology will qualify for numerous entry-level sales positions right out of college.
+Many psychology degree majors can gauge consumer preferences.
+The requisite skills to communicate effectively and deliver messaging that will convince people to buy a product or service.
+Some jobs psychology graduates pursue include sales representative, support specialist, advisor, sales and marketing associate, development representative and sales manager.

-At the University of Massachusetts Lowell, we have been making our traditional undergraduate and graduate degree programs available online to students all over the world since 1996.
-Our Bachelor of Arts in Psychology degree is available entirely online or as a mix of online and on-campus courses.
-Covering theoretical foundations in various subfields of psychology, including experimental, developmental, social, community, personality and clinical psychology, UMass Lowell’s B.A. in Psychology program fosters critical and creative thinking.
-We also offer psychology certificate and degree programs at the graduate level.
+University of Massachusetts Lowell has offered undergraduate and graduate degree programs online to students since 1996.
+Our Bachelor of Arts in Psychology degree is available online or as a mix of online and on-campus courses.
+UMass Lowell’s B.A. in Psychology fosters critical and creative thinking by covering theoretical foundations in various subfields; including experimental, developmental, social, community, personality and clinical psychology.
+We also offer psychology certificates and degree programs at the graduate level.